-The 2301D provides control in either isochronous, droop, or base load.
+The 2301D provides control in either isochronous mode, droop mode, or base load mode.
 The 2301D will allow for soft load transfer when being added to or removed from a bus.

 The isochronous mode is used for constant prime mover speed with: